kubevela/kubevela/docs/en/developers/config-app.md

+---
-# Configuring Data/Env in Application
+title:  Configuring Data/Env in Application
+---

 `vela` provides a `config` command to manage config data.